 NSAID (non-steroidal anti-inflammatory drugs) are painkillers commonly used in humans and pets to help relieve pain, fever, and inflammation.
 Veterinarians commonly prescribe NSAIDs for degenerative joint disease (arthritis).
 Controlling your cat’s pain is crucial for his health and welfare.
-Many cats greatly benefit from these drugs, having better mobility, less pain, increased appetite, and an improved quality of life.
+Many cats greatly benefit from these drugs, making it easier for them to move, having less pain, an increased appetite, and an improved quality of life.
 Here are some commonly asked questions:

 1. Are NSAIDs safe for cats?

-- NSAIDs play a vital role in therapy and pain relief for many cats.
+- NSAIDs play an important role in therapy and pain relief for many cats.

 - Many human drugs such as aspirin, ibuprofen, and paracetamol/acetaminophen can be highly toxic to cats.
-If you give your cat a human drug, it can be fatal.
+Do not give your cat a human drug, it can be fatal.

-- Adverse or unfavorable effects can be seen with NSAIDs, just as with all drugs.
-Some cats may be at increased risk of adverse effects (e.g., older cats and cats with certain other diseases).
+- Unfavorable effects may be seen with NSAIDs, just as with all drugs.
+Some cats may be at increased risk of unfavorable effects (e.g., older cats and cats with certain other diseases).
 Your veterinarian may recommend additional monitoring and careful adjustment of therapy to find the lowest effective dose of the drug for your cat.

-2. What adverse effects should I look out for?
+2. What unfavorable effects should I look out for?

 While licensed NSAIDs have been shown to be safe for use in cats, adverse or unfavorable effects can still occur.
 Most are mild, but some can be serious and may involve the gastrointestinal tract (stomach and intestines), kidneys, cardiovascular system (heart and blood vessels), or liver.
-Adverse effects may include:
+Unfavorable effects may include:

 - Loss of appetite